View content caching logs and statistics on Mac

 $ log show --predicate 'subsystem == "com.apple.AssetCache"'

-View the logs in Console: Open the Console app on your Mac, type s:com.apple.AssetCache in the search field, then press return.
+View the logs in Console: Open the Console app on your Mac, click Start in the toolbar, then type s:com.apple.AssetCache in the search field.

 You can increase the amount of information logged by the content cache.
 See the Verbose key in Configure advanced content caching settings on Mac.